pkg flare

 exit / getpid) the Mojo stdlib doesn't expose yet

-Each layer only imports from layers below it.
-No circular dependencies.
+Each layer mostly imports from layers below it.
+The runtime

 HTTP requests